A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Results

-Because of an explicit dependence of the Fock matrices on the dipole matrix elements that reflects also on the orbital gradient (as evident from Eq.~\ref{bilinear_orbital_gradient}) we expect also the QED-CASSCF molecular orbitals to be origin dependent for charged systems.
-It is important to stress that, in this case, since CASSCF explicitly depends on the orbitals, also the total energy will not be origin-invariant.
-Moreover, since a re-optimization of the orbitals is performed, we expect to observe this behavior also if SC-QED-HF is used as a reference.
-In this section we address this point in details.
-To prove this, we performed a simple test case on the hydroxide ion.
+In this section we address this point in detail.
+In particular, we performed a simple test case on the hydroxide ion.
 Here, CAS(2,2) calculations were performed while shifting the molecule along the $z$ axis (the origin of the reference system has been centered on the oxygen atom).
 The cavity frequency was set, in this case, to $\omega=0.5$ eV, the light-matter coupling to $\lambda=0.03$ a.u., and the polarization vector is oriented along the direction $\mathbf{\epsilon}=(\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}},\frac{1}{\sqrt{3}})$.
-Fig.~\ref{fig:figure7} displays the expected variation of the total energy as a function of the shift along the axis.
-We demonstrated also, as stated earlier, that the computed energies remain unmodified regardless of the starting guess (SC-QED-HF or QED-HF).
+We compared the energy of the coherent-state (CS) transformed Hamiltonian (Eq.~\ref{pf_original}) to its untransformed version (obtained by setting $\braket{\hat{d}}=0$), often known as photon-number (PN) Hamiltonian.
+Results are presented in Fig.~\ref{fig:figure8}.
+In this plot we see that while the total energy computed with the CS-Hamiltonian is origin independent, the results obtained by PN-QED-CASSCF have, as expected, an explicit dependence on the choice of the reference system.
+This dependence disappears if a large number of photonic states is included into the treatment.
+However, considering that increasing the dimension of the photonic Fock space results in a higher computational costs, the coherent-state transformation offers a more cost-effective and reliable strategy for the treatment of these systems.

+It is important to point out that the origin dependence should still be present in the molecular orbitals.
+This can be expected by the explicit origin dependence of the QED-CASSCF Fock matrix of Eq.~\ref{bilinear_orbital_gradient}.
+This problem can be eventually fixed by applying a unitary transformation similar to the one used in Ref.~\citenum{riso2022molecular} to the CASSCF procedure.
+However, the application of this transformation to QED-CASSCF goes, for the moment, beyond the scope of this paper.